How Often Should You Update Your App Store Metadata?

 While it is usually preferable to wait for keyword rankings to stabilize before deciding how to update your metadata, certain circumstances might dictate that you make changes more often.
 One of the most common examples of this is during a new app launch.

 On iOS, new apps tend to be favored in keyword rankings in the first 7 days following their release in the App Store.
-Although the App Store does not provide data on how many downloads per keywords an app receives, this provides an incentive for you to be bold in the keywords targeted when launching your app.
-As a result, you should try to adjust your metadata according to what seem to have caught the eyes of your first-week users in the following weeks after a launch.
+Although the App Store does not provide data on how many downloads per keyword an app receives, this provides an incentive for you to be bold in the keywords targeted when launching your app.
+As a result, you should try to adjust your metadata according to what seems to have caught the eyes of your first-week users in the following weeks after a launch.

 On the opposite side of the spectrum, Google Play algorithms tend to “wait and observe” how apps convert for various keywords.
 This can have a negative effect on apps trying to immediately maximize their metadata; many apps on Google Play can only be found by an exact title-match search on the day they are published.
 As a consequence, if your app relies on a combination of brand and keywords, your first potential users might not find it immediately as they will usually search only for your brand or for generic keywords.